-In addition to the School of Medicine, the medical center includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.
+In addition to the School of Medicine, the medical campus includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.

 Barnes-Jewish and Children’s hospitals are members of BJC HealthCare, the largest academically linked health system in the country.